Visiting Acadia National Park

 His wealthy parents built a home there in the ensuing decade and lived next door to Harvard University President Charles William Eliot.
 After Eliot’s son (also Charles), an early conservationist and famed landscape architect, floated the idea of protecting the area as a nature preserve of some kind Dorr spurred to action and spearheaded the campaign to create Acadia National Park.

-Saving the Land
+Saving the Land for Acadia

 George Dorr, Charles Eliot, and others established the Hancock County Trustees of Public Reservations in 1901 for the purpose of “…acquiring, owning and holding lands and other property in Hancock County for free public use.”